-Expected Term of the Option-The Company estimates the expected life of the option term by analyzing historical stock option exercises and other relevant data.
+Expected Term of the Option-The Company estimates the expected life of the option term by analyzing historical stock option exercises.

 Forfeiture Rates-The Company estimates its forfeiture rate based on historical data with further consideration given to the class of employees to whom the options or shares were granted.